arjunsavel/cortecs/paper/paper.md

 gases and on a broader range of computing architectures by compressing opacity data.

-Broadly, generating a spectrum to compare against recent high-resolution data requires solving the radiative transfer equation over tens of thousands of wavelength points [e.g., @line:2021; @wardenier:2023;
+Broadly, generating a spectrum to compare against recent high-resolution data requires solving the radiative transfer equation over tens of thousands of wavelength points [@line:2021; @wardenier:2023; e.g.,
 @beltz:2023; @gandhi:2023; @prinoth:2023; @maguire:2023].
-To decrease computational runtime, some codes have parallelized the problem on GPUs [e.g., @line:2021, @lee:2022].
+To decrease computational runtime, some codes have parallelized the problem on GPUs [e.g., @line:2021; @lee:2022].
 However, GPUs cannot in general hold large amounts of data in-memory [e.g., @ito:2017]; only the cutting-edge, most expensive GPUs have memory in excess of 30 GB (such as the NVIDIA A100 or H100).
 Memory management is therefore a clear concern when producing high-resolution spectra.